Obituary of Albert B. Rheiner Jr.

 He had fond memories of growing-up on the streets of Philly playing stick ball, frequenting dance halls, going to roller skating rinks…and also of spending summers in Island Heights with his Grandparents living like “Huckleberry Finn”.
 He selflessly took care of his mother for two years who had lost her legs to Diabetes and needed in-home dialysis.
 The most precious thing in his life was his family.
 He started “living well” in his 50’s and became known as Dr. Al to many.
 He was all about vitamins and supplements as a cure all.
 At age 93 he had no medical conditions and took no medications!!
 He lived in Ocean City for many years and would always purchase Boardwalk Amusement Park tickets for his grandkids every summer.
 He had a special affinity for Shriner’s Hospitals for Children (which enabled him to walk), the Paralyzed Veterans of America, and St. Joseph’s Indian School, all of which he donated graciously to for numerous years.

 He has planned for his own demise for at least 20 years and had many bulleted lists of step by step instructions.
 He revised them often.
 He believed the human body was simply a vehicle and the soul was all that truly mattered.
 He chose Cremation with his ashes to be scattered at Sea.
 We will be doing so in November 2019.

 Please offer up a small prayer that he is reunited with his love ones lost, and that we may all be together again someday!

-To plant a tree in memory of Albert Rheiner Jr., please visit Tribute Store
+To plant a beautiful memorial tree in memory of Albert Rheiner Jr., please visit our Tree Store

 Polhemus Cremation Services is a cremation funeral home conveniently located at 203 Main Street (Rt.
 9) in the historic town of West Creek, New Jersey, providing professional and affordable cremation funerals offering appointments in the comfort and privacy of your own home.